-The ongoing charges ratio for the year to 31 December 2022 was 2.50% (2021: 2.50%).
-The ongoing charges ratio has been calculated using The Association of Investment Companies' ("AIC") recommended methodology.
-This figure shows shareholders the total recurring annual operational expenses (including investment management fees charged to capital reserve) as a percentage of the average net assets attributable to shareholders.
-The ongoing charges cap is 2.50%, which has resulted in a saving of £41,000 to shareholders during the year (2021: £86,000).
+The ongoing charges ratio for the year ended 31 March 2022 was 2.50% (2021: 2.50%).
+The ongoing charges ratio has been calculated using The Association of Investment Companies' (AIC) recommended methodology.
+This figure shows shareholders the total recurring annual running expenses (including investment management fees charged to capital reserve) as a percentage of the average net assets attributable to shareholders.
+The ongoing charges cap is 2.50%, which has resulted in a saving of £22,000 to shareholders during the year (2021: £53,000).